NCAR/DART/models/clm/matlab/README.txt

-# DART software - Copyright 2004 - 2011 UCAR.
-This open source software is
+# DART software - Copyright UCAR.
+This open source software is provided
-# provided by UCAR, "as is", without charge, subject to all terms of use at
+# by UCAR, "as is", without charge, subject to all terms of use at
 # http://www.image.ucar.edu/DAReS/DART/DART_download
 #
-# $Id$
+# DART $Id$

 Here are instructions to help visualize the Prior/Posterior/True_State netCDF files.